 Abstract.
-Information is presented on the experimental conditions used at the BIPM in the x- and γ -radiation beams for the calibration of transfer standards used for comparisons and national secondary standards in terms of air kerma, absorbed dose to water and ambient dose equivalent, together with the uncertainties involved in the determination of these dosimetric quantities.
+Information is presented on the experimental conditions used in the x- and γ -radiation beams at the BIPM for comparisons of national primary standards and calibrations of national secondary standards in terms of air kerma, absorbed dose to water and ambient dose equivalent, together with the uncertainties involved in the determination of these dosimetric quantities.